lavbnon/flexpay-tests-productcatalog-api/README.md

 # Flexpay Bad Products API

 ## Description
-This simple web API application serves as a simplified model that simulates typical payment catalog operations.
+This basic web API application serves as a simplified model simulating typical payment catalog operations.
 Despite its simplicity, the application contains several coding issues that need to be addressed before this application can be included in any CI/CD pipeline and deployed to a production environment.
-This tests is designed to see the candidate capacity to prioritize and solve issues in a given codebase while also respecting time constraints.
-We understand that not everything mentioned in this documentation can be accomplished in the allowed time.
+This test is designed to see the candidate's ability to prioritize and address issues in a given codebase while also respecting time constraints.
+We recognize that not every task outlined in this documentation can be completed within the allotted time.

 ## Requirements
 Your task is to identify and resolve the issues in this API using best practices in API development, focusing on the following priorities:

-### Must have:
+### Must have
 - **Time constraint** : Make sure that time constraints are respected.
 - **Unit Testing**: Ensure the code is testable by implementing unit tests.
 - **Refactorings**: Enhance overall code quality and projects structure to make them more robust and maintainable.